 Forget poaching and try this easy roasted shrimp cocktail.
-Instead of poaching, quickly roast shrimp in a hot oven until sweet and tender.
-Jump to the Easy Roasted Shrimp Cocktail Recipe or read on to see our tips for making it.
+Instead of poaching the shrimp, we quickly roast shrimp in a hot oven until sweet and tender.
+Jump to the Roasted Shrimp Cocktail Recipe or read on to see our tips for making it.

-This is an absolute classic with just the right amount of spin to make it exciting again.
-Not to mention you can customize it however you like.
+This is a classic recipe with just the right amount of spin to make it exciting again.
+Not to mention you can customize it however you like

 - Toss peeled and deveined shrimp (nice big shrimp are best) with the tails left on with some olive oil, salt, freshly ground black pepper and lemon zest.

 - Line them up on a baking sheet with some space between them.

 - Roast for 5 to 10 minutes or until the shrimp are pink, firm and cooked through.

 You can serve the shrimp however you like — we’re partial to serving with extra lemon wedges, cocktail sauce that’s been spiced up a little with extra horseradish, and this easy homemade tartar sauce.
 Warm, room temperature and cold all work — so making this ahead of time is a perfectly fine thing to do.